Luka3K/AliyunTIANCHI/README.md

 Must finish this chap tomorrow.
 And I think this procedure needs to be ignored, because there is no 'sample', and I can just choose a certain/easy way to complete feature engineering, because my purpose in this chap is to realize model constrcution and parameter adjustment after all.

+22/09/2020
+Yesterday, I finished chap4 and I completed the whole procedure today, but I didn't output the result file because I still want to conduct Xgboost which has cost so much time and forced me to give it up tonight.
+Maybe I can try to output tomorrow and review this project.
+So there are still some problems remained.
+First, how to adjust parameters in the model?
+Second, what's the logic and intuition of the model?
+Third, need to learn the details in feature engineering.